New culinary scholarships help Black students lead the way in the food industry

 Carmen.doucette@durhamcollege.ca

-With campuses in Oshawa and Whitby, Durham College (DC) offers over 12,500 full-time students access to more than 145 post-secondary programs, including four honours bachelor’s degrees and nine apprenticeship programs.
+With campuses in Oshawa and Whitby, Durham College (DC) offers over 12,000 full-time post-secondary and apprenticeship students access to more than 145 programs, including five honours bachelor degrees and nine apprenticeship programs.

 DC enables students to develop career-ready skills for the ever-changing job market by providing an exceptional college education.
 With a focus on experiential learning, led by expert faculty, through field placements, applied research, co-ops and other hands-on opportunities, DC grads are known for having the skills and knowledge employers need.